brendanzab/language-garden/elab-stlc-abstract/README.md

-A useful pattern for implementing typed programming languages is to translate a high level, user friendly _surface language_ into a small, typed _core language_ that is close to known type theories.
+A useful pattern for implementing typed programming languages is to translate a high level, user friendly _surface language_ into a small, typed _core language_ that is close to well-understood type theories.
-This process is called _elaboration_ and is used in languages such as GHC Haskell and Idris.
+Because it fills in details that were otherwise implicit, we call this process _elaboration_, and you can find it used in the implementations of languages such as GHC Haskell, Idris and Coq.
 Unfortunately elaboration can get rather complicated, because type-directed desugaring, type checking and error reporting are all fused together.